Aleix Clapés: Education

-When he lived to Reus, Spain, he found his mentor and fellow painter Franco Hernandez.
+When he lived in Reus, Spain, he found his mentor and fellow painter Franco Hernandez.
 With a good understanding of the basic artistic skills, he went to Barcelona where he enrolled in the Escola de la Llotja where he learned from Claudi Lorenzale.
 Majority of Aleix Clapés' works were in opposition of Claudio Lorenzale, which led to Clapés being one of Lorenzale's favorite students.
 Lorenzale was active in a group called the Natzaren painters, which was a group of German painters who were led religiously by Frederick Overbeck.
 Clapés was a primary disciple of Friedrich Overbeck and was later appointed professor at the Escola de la Llotja.

 Clapés later went to Paris, France to further his education where he became a pupil of Eugène Carrière.
 It also is assumed that Clapés took lessons at the Academy of the Palette Utrillo.

 He moved to Uruguay and Rome.
 Where he worked on mural painting techniques.
 He also studied the works of Michelangelo and Raphael.

 Clapés’ best professional years occurred at the turn of the century.
 He received a minimal amount of social recognition during this time period.
 These accomplishments allowed him to purchase a home in the Rambla de Catalonia.
 He also opened a store, where he sold perfumes, gifts, and art objects.